 Tenant’s absence

-In Alaska, lease agreements must specify the conditions of a tenant’s occupancy.
-These terms include the requirement to disclose absences to the landlord.
-For example, if the tenant is going to be away from the property for more than seven days, they must notify their landlord as soon as reasonable.
+If the tenant is going to be away from the property for more than seven days, they must notify their landlord as soon as possible.
 This must be done to ensure the safety of the property.

 Lead-based paint